Why most CEOs and Executives are not worth their pay.

 The Need for CEOs

 Problems surrounding CEOs begs the question of their necessity.
 Looking at the statistics surrounding CEO pay makes justification of their value difficult.
-Pehaps the problem is less about pay and more about function.
+Perhaps the issue is less about pay and more about function.
 What does a CEO do?
 Most importantly they represent the face of the company and determine the direction through mission and vision.
 There is nothing in this description which demands only one person do this job for exorbitant pay, and in fact, a committee of qualified managers could perform the job for far less, retaining more control for the company's board.
 This is especially appealing when considering the fact that the salary of one CEO can support an entire division in many cases.
 The idea of a company without a CEO might seem radical or foolish but it is not a farfetched notion as companies like Solodev currently operate with a team leadership approach.
 Perhaps the time has come to take a hard look at different leadership approaches that may provide more effective strategies and less reliance on approaches lacking creativity.

 Ashkenas, R. (2010, August 3).
 Hire Senior Executives That Last.
 Retrieved from Harvard Business Review: https://hbr.org/2010/08/how-to-hire-senior-executives.html